on the issues

 East Lansing is an expensive city to live in.
 When I graduated from MSU I wanted to stay here, but had to move elsewhere in the Lansing area because as a recent college graduate my salary wasn’t enough to pay for any of the housing options that were available.

-We must focus on increasing housing options for young adults who want to make a living in East Lansing, but cannot afford the overpriced, price gouged student apartment complexes and may also not be at the point where they are ready (or able) to buy a house.
+We must focus on increasing housing options for young adults who want to make a living in East Lansing, but cannot afford to rent and may also not be at the point where they are ready (or able) to buy a house.
 We must also improve housing options for low to middle income people and families who want to be a part of our community but unfortunately are unable to do so.

 Creating opportunities for these populations with smart zoning and investments will help the long-term stability of East Lansing, bring in a more diverse population, and grow our city.